cjdjpj/weedomics/exploratory_analysis.md

 ![linreg](https://github.com/cjdjpj/weedomics/blob/main/figures/linreg.png)

 Using a linear regression, we reinforce our result from the mantel test - getting a statistically significant positive correlation between $F_{st}$ and geographical distance.

 However, we also see some sort of structural separation, a very clear upper cluster with higher $F_{st}$ than the rest of the pools and a less well defined middle cluster.
-Most of the pool pairs exist in the bottom cluster.
+Most of the pool pairs are in the bottom cluster.

 #### Linear regression clusters
-We can separate the clusters (by eyeball) and conduct separate linear regressions for each of the clusters.
+We can separate the clusters (by eyeball analysis) and conduct separate linear regressions for each of the clusters.
 > visualize using `plot_fst_vs_dist_clusters.py`

 ![linreg_clusters](https://github.com/cjdjpj/weedomics/blob/main/figures/linreg_clusters.png)